IAID – the biggest performing Arts Academy in Qatar, has more reasons to celebrate this year!

 LCM Examinations is an international examinations board offering graded and diploma qualifications in music, drama and communication.
 Examinations are held across a large network of exam centres worldwide, and are unique in the graded examinations being awarded by the university.
 In 2009, LCM has appointed IAID as the first Public Centre in the Middle East offering LCM Exams for students from Qatar and neighboring countries.

-Ms. Marianne Indrinal IAID Assistant Director said, “We are proud of our music students for passing the LCM winter 2015 examinations.
+Ms. Marianne Indrinal, IAID Associate Director said, “We are proud of our music students for passing the LCM winter 2015 examinations.
 The academy is equally grateful to all the parents for rendering unwavering support to this initiative.
-We are delighted of the progress we have achieved for the past 14 years, including the strong affiliations and quality training that we impart.
+We are delighted with the progress we have achieved for the past 14 years, including the strong affiliations and quality training that we impart.
 Our thrust is to continue our mission to provide the growing community of talents in the field of dance, music and arts with a conducive and nurturing atmosphere of creative learning and excellence.”

 3. IAID Visual and Studio Arts Student awarded 1st Place in Qatar Painting Contest